filecoin-project/filecoin-docs/README.md

 **Please visit [docs.filecoin.io](https://docs.filecoin.io/) to reference current documentation.**

+## View a live demo of the new docs site (WIP)
+You can view the [live demo](https://filecoin-docs.netlify.com/) of this new site (WIP), compiled from the `master` branch, on Netlify.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/b3586cdd-c0e3-404c-b451-875025e0e990/deploy-status)](https://app.netlify.com/sites/filecoin-docs/deploys)

 ## Working on this beta platform

-To spin up a local instance of this beta VuePress site, see below:
+To spin up a local instance of this new VuePress site, see below:

 1. Install the NPM dependencies: